nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 The guy who stepped back, he's going to gonna target Karsten, and he's gonna shoot him with a bow.
 He's going to miss, then he's going to go back 20 feet and shoot him again and miss again.
 Oh, get a big roll.
 And and another goblin reveals itself out of the out of the, back there, and he will he will likewise target Karsten and shoot twice.
 Close.

 Oh, almost.
 Yeah.
 Not quite.
-And, Sameer, you're up.
+And, Simear, you're up.
 It is your turn for me.

 Yep.
 So you basically you walk in.
-Cahir walk walks up, cuts two goblins in two, and then just a bunch of goblins start scuttling out of the dark, firing arrows at at Cahir and attacking Cahir, and a few more come scuttling out and fire some arrows at Carson.
-But Carson's armor and shields are able to are able to keep him, keep him aloft, or keep him protected.
+Cahir walk walks up, cuts two goblins in two, and then just a bunch of goblins start scuttling out of the dark, firing arrows at at Cahir and attacking Cahir, and a few more come scuttling out and fire some arrows at Karsten.
+But Karsten's armor and shields are able to are able to keep him, keep him aloft, or keep him protected.
 And now it's your turn.

 Well, yeah, let's, let's try a little little this.
 We'll I'm gonna try a telecandidate projectile.
 Kill him.
 Okay.
 So I got the target.